fboerman/blog/content/posts/amunanalytics/datalakeintro/index.md

 ---
 title: 'Using my new datalake in practise: a case study'
-date: 2026-01-08
+date: 2026-01-12
-description: 'I am opening up my datalake as a commercial offering.
+description: 'After many requests for this I am working on opening up my datalake as a commercial offering!
+Currently you can try it for free in the beta period.
 This post shows a case study on how it can be used for analysis.
-Specifically this post looks at a specific CNEC which became more often an active constraint in the last quarter of 2025'
+Specifically this post looks at a CNEC which became more often an active constraint in the last quarter of 2025'
 plotly: true
 ---
 I have received many requests over the years for people wanting to use my private databases.
 I have always wanted to open it up but, until recently, never got around to setting up proper security and organisation.
 Now I have and my new Amun Analytics Datalake is [live in beta mode](https://ui.dl.amunanalytics.eu/)!
 You can register and login through the new Amun Single Sign On.
-After this you need to contact me through email or linkedin chat to ask to activate your account (this is still a manual action for now).
+After this you need to contact me through email or LinkedIn chat to ask to activate your account (this is still a manual action for now).

 You can already checkout the table catalog while you are waiting.
 Usage will be free while in beta mode, but I am planning on making this a commercial venture, with a reasonable monthly fee.
 The fee will be per company which then allows in principle unlimited usage (I will enforce a fair use policy at the start to not blow up my server though).
 If you are interested in buying such a service, and/or have ideas for other datasets to include, I would love to hear from you at [frank@amunanalytics.eu](mailto:frank@amunanalytics.eu)!